platypusrex/graphql-codegen-projects/README.md

 types for both the server and client.
 It even supports a [multi-project](https://the-guild.dev/graphql/codegen/docs/config-reference/multiproject-config) configuration, allowing you to create separate configurations in the same config file.
-The multi-project configuration uses a structure established by [graphql-config](https://the-guild.dev/graphql/config), which is also the typescript typing used for by `graphql-codegen` for a multi-project setupp.
+The multi-project configuration uses a structure established by [graphql-config](https://the-guild.dev/graphql/config), which is also the typescript typing used by `graphql-codegen` for a multi-project setupp.

 Unfortunately, the typing falls short of provided proper typings and autocompletion for `graphql-codegen` itself.
 This package is aimed at improving those typing and providing a util for creating a multi-project configuration with the same